How to Make Quality Maps and Image Requirements

 TIMING

-Agronomists and Ag drone experts recommend starting mapping plants and crops once they’ve reached the V3 stage or about 5 in height.
-Also, fly during the middle of the day to avoid shadows on your images and assure good light distribution across the field.
+Agronomists and Ag drone experts recommend starting mapping plants once they have reached the V3 stage or about 5 in height.
+Also, fly a drone during the middle of the day to avoid shadows on your images and ensure good light distribution across the field.

 PREVIOUS CROP TREATMENTS & WATERING